st084331/comp23hw/ZRusML/README.md

 - Parser based on abstract syntactic tree
 - Type inferencer supports generic type, errors check and printing, types printing
 - ANF builder, which preliminarily liftes lambdas and converts closures
-- LLVM compiler
+- LLVM compiler from ANF
-- Interpreter that collects all stages together, which can successfully execute correct code and notify about errors in incorrect code
+- Compiler that collects all stages together, which can successfully execute correct code and notify about errors in incorrect code
-- Unit tests for parser, lambda lifting, closure conversion, anf building, type inferencing and LLVM compiler with interpreter
+- Unit tests for parser, lambda lifting, closure conversion, anf building, type inferencing and LLVM compiler

 ### Mini-language supports